zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

         source may also need the '--no-close' option.
 It is preferable to try programming the device *without* the '--no-close' option first, and introduce this option only if the uploaded code fails to start.

+        Aleternatively, it is possible run ``msp430-jtag -w`` t power the eval board from the JTAG interface.

 Examples